tung491/wattpad_ebook/README.md

 # wattpad_ebook
-Generate ebook from Wattpad, upload into Google Drive and send to Kindle
+Generate ebook from Wattpad and send to Kindle

 Installation